Same-sex marriage in Ecuador: 2019 Constitutional Court ruling

 Human rights groups and LGBT activists welcomed the ruling, with Christian Paula of the Pakta Foundation, who had provided legal advice to several of the couples, saying that the ruling "implies that Ecuador is more egalitarian, more just than yesterday, and that it recognizes that human rights must fit all people without discrimination".
 In particular, LGBT activists noted that the wording used in the ruling would likely result in the legalisation of same-sex marriage in numerous other Latin American nations under the jurisdiction of the IACHR.
 The IACHR itself also welcomed the ruling.
 The Catholic Church expressed opposition to the ruling.
 In a national broadcast aired on 20 June, President Lenín Moreno expressed his "respect" for the decision of the Constitutional Court, saying, "our duty, as citizens, and my own, as President, is to respect the decisions of all the functions and organs of the State.
 I maintain my absolute respect for what has been done by the Constitutional Court, which is composed of serious and honest judges."

 The first same-sex marriage occurred on 18 July in Guayaquil between Michelle Avilés and Alexandra Chávez.

 Statistics

 122 same-sex marriages took place in Ecuador in the first year of legalisation; 77 between male couples and 45 between lesbian couples.
 According to statistics from the civil registry, 82 same-sex marriages were performed in 2019, 115 in 2020, and 240 in 2021, mostly in the provinces of Pichincha, Guayas and Manabí.
 There were also 5 same-sex divorces during those three years.
-No same-sex marriages occurred in Bolívar, Carchi, Napo, Orellana, Pastaza, Sucumbíos, and Zamora-Chinchipe provinces.
+No same-sex marriages had occurred in Bolívar, Carchi, Napo, Orellana, Pastaza, Sucumbíos, and Zamora-Chinchipe provinces by 2021.

+By the end of May 2024, 1,014 same-sex marriages had been performed in Ecuador.
+No same-sex marriage had occurred in the provinces of Carchi and Sucumbíos by then.